chndler/C-converters/README.md

 # C-converters
 Various classes for converting between hex, decimal, any base.

+## convert2base
+Converts decimal number to any base.
 Shows process for base conversion using succession of Euclidean divisions.
 Useful for understanding the process of base conversions.

-## convert2base
-Converts to any base
 ```sh
 ./convert2base 2 100
 100 = 50 * 2 + 0  (0)